a blue circle

 Our Family

-Faith based visionaries, Carey and Mike intentionally lean into life with purpose, and take risks when it feels right.
-They never imagined they would be responsible for carrying the legacy of James Skinner onward, but since 2007 they have been doing just that.
-“We’re a family legacy which means so much more to me than a business.
-You can’t buy a legacy.”
+Faith-led visionaries, Carey and Mike, live life with intention – guided by purpose and unafraid to take bold steps when the moment feels right.
+They never anticipated becoming stewards of James Skinner’s enduring heritage, but since 2007, they’ve embraced the calling with open hearts and unwavering commitment.
+“We’re a family heritage which means so much more to me than a business.
+You can’t buy a heritage.”

 Ryan and Shannon share a love of wine and family, and live in southern California with their daughters Brynne and Genevieve.
-Ryan helped to manage the winery when it opened and now runs his father’s insurance business in Southern California.
-Shannon has a thriving physical therapy practice.
+Ryan played a key role in managing the winery when it first opened, laying the foundation for what Skinner Vineyards is today.
+These days, he runs MG Skinner & Associates, continuing another meaningful family tradition.

 SKINNER HISTORICAL SITE